Soojin-Lee0819/Computational-Artwork/Final Project/README.md

 ![alt-text](Images/shanghai.jpg)

 I love going to cafe.
-I love drinking coffee and eating cakes, but apart from that I also love cafe for its vibe, its atmosphere, the people in it, and the aesthetics; it is the whole experience I get all-together.
+I love drinking coffee, eating cakes, but apart from that I also love cafe for its vibe, its atmosphere, the people in it, and the aesthetics; it is the whole experience I get all-together.
 One of my bucket list is to own a coffee shop.
 So for my final project, using Arduino and Processing, I decided to produce a fun, relaxing cafe game and make my dream come-true!!

 ## Description